 What you can do: Call your local department of health and ask how to get your soil tested for lead.
 If it's positive, you have a few options.
 You could reduce the risk by covering the area with thick grass, wood chips, or gravel; you could also pave it.
 Fencing off the area is another way to prevent your child from playing near it.

 Never grow a garden in soil that's contaminated with lead.
 It's not worth the risk.

 Lead in Children's Toys

-Imported toys tainted with lead have made news recently.
+Imported toys tainted with lead can be an issue.
 The lead can be both in the paint and in the plastic itself.
 Sucking or chewing on the toy -- or getting lead on the hands -- can be enough to poison a child.

 Old toys are also a risk, especially if they have peeling paint.